Frequently Asked Questions

 Can CSID be cured?

 No, CSID is something that your child will always live with because it is inherited.
-You and your partner have passed down damaged genes.
+You and/or your partner have passed down damaged genes.
 Your child can have CSID even if neither parent has symptoms of the deficiency.

 But while CSID can’t be cured, it can be treated and managed so that your child can live a healthy and happy life.

-Is there a treatment for Sucrose Intolerance?
+Is there a treatment for Sucrose Intolerance caused by CSID?

 Because Sucrose Intolerance symptoms are triggered by foods that have sugars in them, the first step in managing this condition is through diet.
 Working with a registered dietitian (RD) can be extremely helpful.
 RDs are trained in helping people understand how to make smart food choices to manage health conditions, such as CSID, in which diet plays a big part.